estevez-dev/ha-client.app/docs.md

 [Back to top](#documentation)
 ### Port
+You don't need to worry about port if you are using [Remote UI](https://www.nabucasa.com/config/remote/).
+Just leave it blank.

 By default your Home Assistant is using port number `8123`.
 But to access your instance from outside of your home network, probably you configured some port forwarding rules on you router.
 If you forward some other port from outside to `8123` port on Home Assistant IP, you need to use that port instead.

 If you are accessing your web interface without port, then you need to try port `80` or `443` in app.

+You can also try to leave port number field blank to make HA Client to try to choose port for you.
+May be it will succeed.

 [Back to top](#documentation)
 ### HTTP or HTTPS
+You don't need to worry about this option if you are using [Remote UI](https://www.nabucasa.com/config/remote/).
+Just leave it as is.

 It is not required to use secure connection.
 Just remember: if you are accessing your web interface with `http`, you need to switch “Use ssl” off in app settings as well.

-But if you are using ssl (accessing web interface with `https://`) – your certificate should be valid (not self-signed).
+But if you are using ssl (accessing web interface with `https://`) – your certificate should be valid and **not self-signed**.
 This is not a restriction of HA Client, but a known issue of Flutter framework.

 [Back to top](#documentation)
 ### SSL Certificates
 The main requirement is that your SSL Certificate should not be self-signed.
 Most certificates from providers like Let’s Encrypt will work.
 There is [known issue](https://github.com/estevez-dev/ha_client_pub/issues/24) with RapidSSL certificate, but this problem is common not only for HA Client.

 Using of self-signed certificate is not possible for now and this is a restriction of Flutter’s WebSocket implementation.
-To stay up to date with this issue solving or possible workarounds please [follow this issue in GitHub](https://github.com/estevez-dev/ha_client_pub/issues/3).

 [Back to top](#documentation)
 ### Android